What Hath God Wrought: The Transformation of America, 1815–1848

-What Hath God Wrought: The Transformation of America, 1815–1848 is a Pulitzer Prize–winning book written by historian Daniel Walker Howe.
+What Hath God Wrought: The Transformation of America, 1815–1848 is a nonfiction book about the history of the United States written by historian Daniel Walker Howe.
 Published in 2007 as part of the Oxford History of the United States series, the book offers a synthesis history of the early-nineteenth-century United States in a braided narrative that interweaves accounts of national politics, new communication technologies, emergent religions, and mass reform movements.
 The winner of multiple book prizes, including the 2008 Pulitzer Prize for History, reviewers widely praised What Hath God Wrought.
-Historian Richard Carwardine said it "lays powerful claim to being the best work ever written on this period of the American past".
+Historian Richard Carwardine said it "lays powerful claim to being the best work ever written on this period of the American past."

-Background
+Development

+In the 1950s, historians C. Vann Woodward and Richard Hofstadter envisioned a multivolume history of the United States, the Oxford History of the United States, modeled on the Oxford History of England.
+They began their co-editorship with Oxford University Press in earnest in 1961 and reached out to historians to request manuscripts.
+For the volume on United States history during what was popularly called the "Age of Jackson", Woodward and Hofstadter chose between William W. Freehling and Charles Grier Sellers; Hofstadter considered Sellers's prose inadequate, so the coeditors initially appointed Freehling to the task, but after Kenneth M. Stampp—initially contracted to write the series' volume on the American Civil War—dropped from the project, Freehling asked to be reassigned to the Civil War book, and they granted him that request, leading Hofstadter and Woodward to in 1969 have Sellers replace Freehling as author of the planned Jacksonian era volume.

-In the 1950s, historians C. Vann Woodward and Richard Hofstadter envisioned a multivolume history of the United States, modeled on the Oxford History of Europe.
-Hofstadter died before the series could launch as the Oxford History of the United States, which Woodward edited with Sheldon Meyer until 1999, when they passed on editorship to David M. Kennedy and Peter Ginna.
-During Woodward's editorship, historian Charles Grier Sellers was commissioned to write a volume covering 1815 to 1848.
-However, Woodward rejected Sellers's manuscript for the series, which journalists have attributed to Sellers's submission either being too focused on economics or too pessimistic about the United States during the era; Oxford University Press published Sellers's book separately in 1991 as The Market Revolution: Jacksonian America, 1815-1846.
-Daniel Walker Howe, at the time a professor of history at the University of California, Los Angeles and leading expert in the early-nineteenth-century United States, "was commissioned to write a do-over" for the period.
-His manuscript was under review at the press by the end of 2006.
+Hofstadter died in 1970, before the series could publish any of its volumes; Woodward continued as series editor with the assistance of Oxford University Press editor Sheldon Meyer until 1999, when they passed on editorship to David M. Kennedy and Peter Ginna.
+Sellers submitted a partial draft to Woodward in 1987, but Woodward disliked the result, considering Sellers's manuscript too abstract and spare on specific historical actors, and he advised Sellers to "balance off" the manuscript's inclusion of theories about human sexuality and masturbation with more material about politics, economics, and war.
+Woodward ultimately rejected Sellers's manuscript for the series, informing Sellers in 1990 that he and Meyers believed the text would confuse lay audiences and that "it would be a mistake to use it here" in the Oxford series.
+Journalists attributed this rejection to Sellers's submission either being too focused on economics or too pessimistic about the United States during the era; Oxford University Press published Sellers's book separately in 1991 as The Market Revolution: Jacksonian America, 1815–1846.
+To replace Sellers for the period, the series contracted Daniel Walker Howe, at the time a professor of history at the University of California, Los Angeles and an expert in the early nineteenth-century United States.
+Howe's manuscript was under review at the press by the end of 2006.